-Procedures for the submission of slates, for holding elections, for voting and for the replacement of directors who vacate office during their mandate are set out in the Bylaws.

-Below is an extract from Article 14 of the Bylaws concerning the foregoing slate and voting system.
+Procedures for the submission of slates, for holding elections, for voting and for the replacement of directors who vacate office during their mandate are in the Bylaws.
+Below is an extract from Article 14 of the Bylaws concerning the methods for creating and filing slates for appointing Board of Directors candidates.